geoalgo/slurmpilot/README.md

 ## ✨ Core Features

-*   **💻 Remote Job Submission:** Launch Slurm jobs on any cluster with SSH access from your local machine.
+*   **💻 Local & Remote Submission:** Submit jobs from your laptop via SSH, or run directly on a login node — no code changes needed.
 *   **🔁 Simplified Workflow:** Automatically handles code synchronization, log management, and job status tracking.
-*   **🌐 Multi-Cluster Support:** Easily switch between different Slurm clusters.
+*   **🌐 Multi-Cluster Support:** Manage jobs across multiple Slurm clusters from a single interface.
 *   **📝 Reproducibility:** Keep track of your experiments with automatically generated metadata.
-*   **⌨️ Command-Line Interface (CLI):** Manage jobs, view logs, and check status with simple commands.
+*   **⌨️ Command-Line Interface (CLI):** Launch, manage, and monitor jobs — view logs and check status with simple commands.
+*   **🔢 Job Arrays:** Run parameter sweeps by passing a list of arguments — one Slurm array task per entry, no boilerplate.

 ## 🚀 Getting Started